kborovik/llmdoc/README.md

-# Generative AI to Power Intelligent Search and Question Answering in Elasticsearch
+# Question Answering with Generative AI and Elasticsearch

 This project utilizes a Retrieval-Augmented Generation (RAG) approach, leveraging a Large Language Model (LLM), to condense search results obtained from ElasticSearch document queries into summaries.